Fraud and Compliance

 Double take

-This is one that comes round again and again for expense approvers – why expense for a business trip once when you can submit twice?
-One fraudster tried to submit the same receipt in two different expense reports, with identical details such as date, table number, service number, operator and guest names – but a different time.
+This is one that comes round again and again in the approval process – why expense for a business trip once when you can submit twice?
+One fraudster tried to submit the same receipt in two different expense reports, with identical details such as date, table number, service number, operator and guest names – but at a different time.

 • Submitting a duplicate expense claim with the same receipt – perhaps one as an e-receipt, one as paper.